BA (Hons) Animation

 A Great Study Environment

-The Department of Media is based in Creative Edge, a state-of-the-art £17m building offering highly contemporary suites of outstanding facilities for creative media students.
+The Department of Media is based in Creative Edge, a state-of-the-art £17m building offering highly contemporary suites of outstanding facilities for Animation students.

-Key features include TV studios with broadcast capacity and full production capabilities, recording studios, sound-editing suites, animation studios, photographic studio, radio studio and multimedia laboratory.
+Key features include TV studios with broadcast capacity and full production capabilities, recording studios, sound-editing suites, animation studios, a photographic studio, radio studio and multimedia laboratory.
 Our innovative resources are designed to ensure you gain practical experience to a professional standard.
+Dedicated support in the use of all creative media facilities is available through our Media Development Team.

 Fees and Finance